Louise Arner Boyd: Early travels

+Expeditions in Europe and the Arctic

-With her inheritance, Louise Boyd could control her own destiny and indulge her intrepid spirit developed during her active California childhood.
-She began to travel in the early 1920s, and on a trip to Norway in 1924 she cruised out to sea and saw the Polar Ice Pack for the first time.
+In the early 1920s, Boyd used her inheritance to travel.
+On a trip to Norway in 1924, she saw the Polar Ice Pack for the first time.
 This experience proved instrumental in her life and she immediately began planning her own Arctic adventure.
 In 1925, she was presented to the King and Queen of England, an honor bestowed on few American women.
-In 1926, she chartered the supply ship Hobby which had been used by famous arctic explorer Roald Amundsen, for a hunting and filming trip to the Arctic.
+In 1926, she chartered the supply ship Hobby, which had been used by famous arctic explorer Roald Amundsen for a hunting and filming trip to the Arctic.
 She was accompanied by her friends, the Count & Countess Ribadavia.
-She gained international notoriety for her exploits (and hunting of polar bears) and was dubbed by newspapers around the world, as the, “Arctic Diana” and “The Girl Who Tamed the Arctic”.
-The Count of Ribadavia published a book with photographs by Louise in 1927 titled, Chasses Et Aventures Dans Les Regions Polaires.
+She gained international notoriety for her exploits (and hunting of polar bears) and was dubbed by newspapers around the world, as the, "Arctic Diana" and "The Girl Who Tamed the Arctic".
+The Count of Ribadavia published a book with photographs by Boyd in 1927 titled, Chasses Et Aventures Dans Les Regions Polaires.

 In 1928, Boyd was planning a second pleasure trip aboard the Hobby when it was learned that the famous Norwegian explorer Roald Amundsen had failed to return in an attempt to find and rescue the Italian explorer Umberto Nobile whose balloon expedition to the arctic had recently gone missing.
-Louise offered her services and the 'Hobby' to the Norwegian government to search for Amundsen, saying, “How could I go on a pleasure trip when those 22 lives were at stake?”
+Boyd offered her services and the 'Hobby' to the Norwegian government to search for Amundsen, saying, "How could I go on a pleasure trip when those 22 lives were at stake?"
 Although she traveled about 10,000 miles (16,100 km) across the Arctic Ocean she found no trace of him.
 Nevertheless, the Norwegian government awarded her the Chevalier Cross of the Order of Saint Olav.
 "She was the first American woman to receive the order and the third woman in the world to be so honored."